Semeton/-crypto-service/README.md

 ### Overview

 The `CryptoService` class provides encryption and decryption services using the Sodium cryptographic library.
-It uses a secret key stored in the environment variable `ENCRYPTION_KEY`.
+It uses a secret key of a 64 bits of random string.

 ### Methods